Sennheiser HD600 Open Back Professional Reference Headphones

 Sonic Performance – Analytical vs. Boring

-One fairly common misconception about describing a headphone as ‘flat’ or ‘analytical’ is that its often confused with meaning ‘boring’ or ‘lifeless’.
+One fairly common misconception about describing a headphone as ‘flat’ or ‘analytical’ is that it is often confused with meaning ‘boring’ or ‘lifeless’.
 These cans are anything but ‘lifeless’ or ‘boring’ – and here’s why.

 The dynamic drivers with neodymium magnets housed inside each ear cup create a much more sensitive headphone that will respond to the smallest electrical currents.
 Despite utilizing dynamic (instead of planar magnetic) drivers – the audio playback you’ll experience is about as even as it gets.